Estimate Time8 min

 More to explore

 ETFs are subject to market fluctuation and the risks of their underlying investments.
 ETFs are subject to management fees and other expenses.
 Unlike mutual funds, ETF shares are bought and sold at market price, which may be higher or lower than their NAV, and are not individually redeemed from the fund.
-1. Source: Bank of International Settlements, as of January 31, 2024.
-2. Source: Fidelity Investments, as of January 31, 2024.
+1. Source: Bank of International Settlements, as of September, 2025.
+2. Source: Bloomberg, as of April 27, 2026.
 3. NAV equals a fund's assets less its liabilities, divided by the total shares outstanding.

 In general, fixed income ETPs carry risks similar to those of bonds, including interest rate risk (as interest rates rise, bond prices usually fall, and vice versa), issuer or counterparty default risk, issuer credit risk, inflation risk, and call risk.
 Unlike individual bonds, many fixed income ETPs do not have a maturity date, so holding a fixed income security until maturity to try to avoid losses associated with bond price volatility is not possible with these types of ETPs.
 Certain fixed income ETPs may invest in lower-quality debt securities, which involve greater risk of default or price changes due to potential changes in the credit quality of the issuer.